U.S. says Moscow has 'failed' in war aims, pledges more military aid to Ukraine

-Both men said the fact they were able to come to Kyiv was proof of Ukraine's tenacity in forcing Moscow to abandon an assault on the capital last month.
+Both Secretary of State Antony Blinken and Defense Secretary Lloyd Austin said the fact were able to come to Ukraine's capital was proof of its tenacity in forcing Moscow to abandon an assault on Kyiv last month.

 "What you've done in repelling the Russians in the battle of Kyiv is extraordinary and inspiring quite frankly to the rest of the world," Austin told President Volodymyr Zelenskiy at a meeting overnight after a train journey from Poland.
 "We are here to support you in any way possible."

-Said Blinken: "The reason we're back is because of you, because of the extraordinary courage, leadership and success that you've had in pushing back this horrific Russian aggression."

-The meeting between the U.S. delegation and Ukraine's leaders ran for three hours, more than double the allotted time, a U.S. official said.

-"In terms of Russia's war aims, Russia has already failed and Ukraine has already succeeded," Blinken told a briefing in Poland after returning.
+"In terms of Russia's war aims, Russia has already failed and Ukraine has already succeeded," Blinken told a briefing in Poland on their way back.

+Austin said: ""We want to see Russia weakened to the degree that it can't do the kinds of things that it has done in invading Ukraine."

-U.S. officials said Austin and Blinken pledged new assistance worth $713 million for Zelenskiy's government and other countries in the region.
+U.S. officials said Austin and Blinken pledged new assistance worth $713 million for Ukraine and other countries in the region.
 An extra $322 million in military aid for Ukraine would take the total U.S. security assistance since the invasion to about $3.7 billion, one official said.

-"It will provide support for capabilities Ukraine needs, especially the fight in the Donbas," the official said.
-It would also help Ukraine's armed forces transition to more advanced weapons and air defense systems that were essentially NATO compatible, the official added.
+It would help Ukraine's armed forces transition to more advanced weapons and air defence systems that were essentially NATO-compatible, the official added.

 Russia's ambassador in Washington said Moscow had sent a diplomatic note demanding a halt to U.S. arms shipments to Ukraine.

-Russia has always denied intending to overthrow Ukraine's government.
-Western countries say that was its aim from the outset but it failed in the face of Ukrainian resistance.
+Russia has consistently denied intending to overthrow Ukraine's government.
+Western countries say that was its objective from the outset but it failed in the face of Ukrainian resistance.

 Just weeks ago, Kyiv was a frontline city under curfew and bombardment, with tens of thousands of Russian troops massing on its northern outskirts and residents sheltering from artillery in its metro stations.